 Women's Health Fourth-Year Electives

-This elective is for those students interested in developing skills in academic medicine in women's health.
-Students will perform a literature review, critically analyze the literature, develop and refine a research question and generate a final product (paper or curriculum) exploring a topic in girls' and women's health.
+This independent study elective is for students interested in developing skills in academic medicine in sex and gender medicine.
+Students will perform a literature review, critically analyze the literature, develop and refine a research question and generate a final product (paper or curriculum) exploring a topic related to women’s health or sex & gender.

 This elective is divided into acquiring advanced knowledge in both clinical and academic areas of sex and gender medicine (SGM).
-Students will enhance their knowledge, attitudes and skills in delivery of girls' or women's health by working in three settings: comprehensive primary care, subspecialty care and community.
+Students will enhance their knowledge, attitudes and skills in delivery of health care by working in three settings: comprehensive primary care, subspecialty care and community.
 A variety of clinical settings are offered depending on the student’s specialty of interest, setting availability and time of year.
-A project (paper / poster / health ed material) on a selected topic and participation and attendance at SGM Seminar Series during the specific ambulatory block is required.
-Students will participate in journal club / discussions about SGM in clinical, basic science, psycho-social and research issues.

-Students will explore issues facing healthcare providers from the perspective of the community impact on health by working in a community-based setting that focuses on issues for girls and women.
+Students will identify and connect with a community organization to explore issues facing healthcare providers from the perspective of the community impact on health by working in a community-based setting.
 They will learn about the physician's role when interfacing with social service agencies, describe the patient experience from a community perspective, enhance skills in communication with respect to health education and advocacy, analyze and articulate the processes of accessing care from the community and patient perspective, articulate the implications of social and economic factors, and describe how to partner with community groups and agencies in order to order to form effective collaborations that benefit patients.

 Resources for Medical Students